Questions About Adoption?

 Why do people choose adoption?

 For many families, adoption is the best way to create the best life for everyone involved.
-Some people choose to terminate parental rights because they believe it is the best decision for the birth parents, the child and the eventual adoptive parents.
-Parents may choose to adopt for health reasons or to provide a home for a child who needs one.
+Some people choose to terminate parental rights because they believe it is the best decision for themselves, the child and the eventual adoptive parents.
+Parents may choose to adopt for various reasons such as providing a home for a child who needs one.

 When can the court terminate a birth parent’s parental rights?